Proposing a FACULTY-LED Study Abroad Program

-Regardless of when you intend to propose a faculty-led program, we encourage you to meet with our team to brainstorm and discuss the many possibilities for adding an international component to your academic course!
+Meet with our team to brainstorm and discuss the many possibilities for adding an international component to your academic course!
 The University has existing partnerships with schools, organizations, and vendors around the world, and our team supports faculty leaders and departments from start to finish.
-To align with best practices and policies, we work with vendors/third-party providers that can offer a wide range of programmatic services which include but is not limited to faculty and student housing abroad, local transportation passes, classroom space if needed, activities, excursions, group meals, and more.
-Education Abroad is happy to assist faculty and staff with identifying a vendor that best meets the needs for their proposed program.
+To align with best practices and policies, we work with vendors/third-party providers that can offer a wide range of programmatic services which include but is not limited to housing abroad, local transportation passes, classroom space if needed, activities, excursions, group meals, and more.
+Education Abroad can assist with identifying a vendor that best meets the needs for a proposed program.
 All new vendors must be approved by Education Abroad prior to developing a program.

 Education Abroad helps faculty and staff with:

 - Safety & security

 SUMMER 2024 STUDY ABROAD FACULTY-LED PROGRAMS